Oxore/fusesoc-demos/Readme.md

 ## Cores

-There are following examples with targets:
+There are the following examples with the targets:

 - `blinky` - blinking LED example
   - `sim` - Run tests using icarus verilog.